-Map reference Photo Area Section Descriptions of work 1 Ecos Nature Park existing paths There is a network of tarmaced paths that were built when the Ecos Centre was developed in 2000.
-The surface has narrowed with vegetation over-growth and they are now around 1.5 metre wide.
+Map reference Photo Area Section Descriptions of work 1 <image/> Ecos Nature Park existing paths There is a network of tarmaced paths that were built when the Ecos Centre was developed in 2000.
+The surface has narrowed with vegetation over- growth and they are now around 1.5 metre wide.
 To promote as shared use paths, work is required to cut back overgrown vegetation and resurface paths, if needed.
 To the east of Ecos near the motorway some of the paths are rough stone surface.
 Improving the surface would be beneficial but tarmac (a good long term investment) while desirable is not necessary as these are recreational paths, not used for transport journeys.
 2 Ecos Nature Park new paths Links from Ecos Park are really important to make the park as accessible as possible.
 There are good links like the Suffolk Street bridge - the quality of the links to local housing estates and the commercial centre eg Trostan Avenue should be reviewed.

 Map reference Photo Area Section Descriptions of work 3 St Patricks Barracks The old army barracks is due for development with a mix of leisure, business and education use.
 The plans show networks of traffic-free cycle and walking paths and it is important these are built to the same high quality throughout the scheme.
 A road network is planned including a road from the Larne Link Road to the Broughshane Road and the Central Boulevard to Demesne Avenue - these main roads should have cycle tracks and all other minor roads should be 20mph with cycle friendly traffic calming.
 4 Ballymena South There is space along the Larne Link Road to build traffic-free cycle tracks.
 These would link to the factories and also provide links between the networks on the east and south of the town.
+A link to the south side of Green Pastures would require a crossing of Larne Link Road with positioning needing careful consideration due to speed and volume of traffic.